Impact Award, CCA Center for Impact, 2019

 The Buoyant Ecologies Float Lab is a prototype for a new kind of resilient coastal infrastructure.
 It merges expertise from design, advanced digital fabrication manufacturers, and marine ecologists to imagine a floating architecture of the future that can exist productively with its surrounding environment.

 This prototype, which builds upon three years of applied research at California College of the Arts, consists of a floating breakwater structure that incorporates an innovative, ecologically optimized fiber-reinforced polymer composite substrate with variable topographies that perform both above and below the water.
+On the top, the topography is engineered to channel rainwater and produce watershed pools for intertidal or terrestrial habitats.
 Underwater, the hull’s peaks and valleys vary in size to provide habitats for different types of invertebrates.
 Water flowing along this underwater landscape brings plankton and other nutrients into these “fish apartments,” helping to promote ecological diversity.
-On the top, the topography is engineered to channel rainwater and produce watershed pools for intertidal or terrestrial habitats.
-The vessel includes attachment fittings on the exterior flange to suspend future prototypes and test wave attenuation potential of the optimized substrate.
+In large masses, this biological growth can help attenuate wave action and reduce coastal erosion, one of the primary impacts of climate change and sea level rise.
+The vessel includes attachment fittings on the exterior flange to suspend future prototypes and further develop the wave attenuation potential of the optimized substrate.

 Project Leaders: Adam Marcus, Margaret Ikeda, Evan Jones